-- their own conflicts and independence checks before accepting an appointment), and - the IP's past conduct if they have taken previous appointments over regulated firms (e.g. wilful disregard of regulatory regimes or requirements). - 17.
-Depending on the circumstances of the prospective appointment, we may ask additional questions, which must be answered to a satisfactory standard before consent can be issued. - 18.
+- the IP's past conduct if they have taken previous appointments over regulated firms (e.g. wilful disregard of regulatory regimes or requirements). - 20.
+Depending on the circumstances of the prospective appointment, we may ask additional questions, which must be answered to a satisfactory standard before consent can be issued. - 21.
 Upon appointment, we expect the administrator to send their NOA to us at firm.queries@fca.org.uk.
-This will enable us to update our records on the firm, such as the FCA Register of regulated firms and individuals. - 19.
+This will enable us to update our records on the firm, such as the FCA Register of regulated firms and individuals. - 22.
 Where an administrator has been purportedly appointed and our consent has not been obtained, the administrator should contact us to request consent with an explanation of why consent was not sought earlier.
 This should be done as soon as the administrator becomes aware that consent should have been sought.
 If consent is provided, the FCA should not be taken to be opining on the validity of the administrator's appointment, or ratifying, agreeing to or with, and/or endorsing any of the actions taken between the administrator's appointment and the date on which the FCA's consent is provided.
 The administrator should seek legal advice on the validity of their appointment in these circumstances.